Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 where data resides.
 The amount of memory needed is proportional to the size of the cache space.
 This is true for any caching software solution.
-However with Open CAS Linux this memory footprint can be decreased using a larger cache line size set by the parameter *--cache-line-size* which may be useful in high density servers with many large HDDs.
+However with Open CAS Linux this memory footprint can be decreased using a larger cache line size set by the parameter *-\-cache-line-size* which may be useful in high density servers with many large HDDs.

 **Does Open CAS Linux work with non-Intel® SSDs?**